girardinsamuel/masonite-inertia/docs/installation.md

 ```

 {% hint style="warning" %}
-It's important to put this middleware before the `EncryptCookies` middleware !
+It's important to put this middleware in your HTTP middleware and `EncryptCookies` in route middlewares !
 {% endhint %}

 {% code title="config/middleware.py" %}